-- d) provide for the recognition and enforcement of such measures of protection in all Contracting States; - e) establish such cooperation between the authorities of the Contracting States as may be necessary in order to achieve the purposes of this Convention. - 4.
+- a) determine the State whose authorities have jurisdiction to take measures directed to the protection of the person or property of the child;7 - b) determine which law is to be applied by such authorities in exercising their jurisdiction; - c) determine the law applicable to parental responsibility;8 - d) provide for the recognition and enforcement of such measures of protection in all Contracting States: - e) establish such cooperation between the authorities of the Contracting States as may be necessary in order to achieve the purposes of this Convention. - 4.
 The 1996 Convention Practical Handbook notes that the general cooperation framework of the Convention in particular may assist in cross-border situations involving unaccompanied or separated children in respect of children habitually resident in any of the States Parties.
 It states that:

 "[t]he extensive cross-border movement of children in many regions of the world raises problems ranging from the sale and trafficking of children, the exploitation of unaccompanied children, to the plight of refugee children and the sometimes unregulated placement of children abroad.
 This cross-border movement of children could be assisted by the general framework for co-operation which the 1996 Convention puts in place.
-This applies, for example, to Southern and Eastern Africa, the Balkans, some of the States of Eastern Europe and the Caucasus, parts of South and Central America, as well as many parts of Asia."
+This applies, for example, to Southern and Eastern Africa, the Balkans, some of the States of Eastern Europe and the Caucasus, parts of South and Central America, as well as many parts of Asia."9

-5. The practical importance of the 1996 Convention for the protection of children at risk in cross-border situations around the globe has also been recognised at the global level by various bodies and documents of the United Nations (UN).9 The importance of the Convention more specifically for unaccompanied and separated children has also been recognised by the UN, in particular by the UN Committee on the Rights of the Child.10
+5. The practical importance of the 1996 Convention for the protection of children at risk in cross-border situations around the globe has also been recognised at the global level by various bodies and documents of the United Nations (UN).10 The importance of the Convention more specifically for unaccompanied and separated children has also been recognised by the UN, in particular by the UN Committee on the Rights of the Child.11